Painting the Brecon Beacons, an Inspired Journey!

 The mountains of wales drew me once again, painting the brecon beacons!
 Wide open mountainous landscapes

-Once again, I was drawn back to the mountains of Wales, this time the Brecon Beacons in the south, formed during the ice age, leaving us with rounded summits and valleys, unlike those of snowdonia.
-Such powerful and ancient shapes.
+Once again, I was drawn back into the mountains of Wales.
+This time I was painting the Brecon Beacons in the south.
+They were formed during the ice age and left us with rounded summits and valleys.
+Very unlike those of snowdonia.
+They have such powerful and ancient shapes.

-As usual, I was typically out early each morning to try to capture the morning light as it rises between the peaks with ever changing shadows, a lonely figure in the landscape, with nothing but a few brushes and tubes of paint to work with.
-The occasional ‘bleat’ from nearby sheep, would keep me on track.
+As usual, I was out early each morning to try to capture the morning light as it rises between the mountains.
+It forms ever changing and fleeting shadows.
+Apart from sheep, I was a lonely figure in the landscape.
+Just me with nothing but a few brushes and paints to work with.
+The occasional ‘bleat’ from nearby sheep, would keep me on track and ‘in the moment’.

-Any studio painters who suffer from lack of inspiration, just get out there into the countryside, and you’ll never be short of ideas!
-My heart keeps bringing me back to Wales, I can’t ignore it, I’m a different person once I cross the Severn bridge, and hear Bryn Terfel singing of his homeland.
+Any studio painters who suffer from lack of inspiration, need to just get out there into the countryside.
+There you will never be short of ideas!
+My heart keeps bringing me back to Wales so I can’t ignore it.
+I feel like a different person once I cross that huge bridge.
+Standing there, I can almost hear Bryn Terfel singing of his homeland.

-In the mountains, the weather changes minute by minute, which can be challenging to an artist.
+In the mountains, the weather changes minute by minute and it can be incredibly challenging for an artist.

-I’ll leave you with my plein air studio at the ‘Big Pit’ Blaenarvon, the best mining museum there is, where you ride down in a cage 90 metres, wearing a helmet, light and battery etc.
+I’ll leave you with my plein air studio at the ‘Big Pit’ Blaenarvon, the best mining museum there is.
+I have been several times, where you ride down in a cage 90 metres, into the dark.
+Wearing a helmet, light, battery pack and gas sensors.
+It is a real quality experience.